Paul-prog44/Paul-prog44/README.md

 - 👋 Hi, I’m @Paul-prog44
-- 👀 I’m interested in programming
+- 👀 I’m interested in back-end dev and focusing my attention on Symfony for now
 - 🌱 I’m currently learning javascript, php, SQL, NodeJS ...
-- 💞️ I’m looking for an internship for 6-8 weeks in an IT departement in Paris.
+- 💞️ I’m looking for an internship for the second year of my BTS SIO

 <!---
 Paul-prog44/Paul-prog44 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.